Dejie1/Hackathon-2/README.md

 We also implement OOP for `Player` class and `Creature` class.
 Our derived class is `Player` class and our base class is `Creature` class.
 The reason why we want to do this because we want the `Player` class inherits from `Creature` class to get the all the stats of the specific creature.
 For example the `slime`, so we are able to get the `HP`, `ATK`, `DEF`, `SPEED` of the `slime` to be used in our battle system.

+> HOW LINKED LIST PLAY A ROLE IN OUR GAME

+1. The feature to save and load the game is achieved by Linked List.
+For instance, after each stage, the game is automatically saved.
+Behind the UI, it is a Stack structure managing this saving feature where it pushes each stage’s data into the structure.

+2. The feature of the Shop.
+For instance, at stage 3 and stage 5, you will get the opportunity to buy items.
+Once we check whether the player can buy the desired item, we push the item data into the Linked List.
+This is to simplify the process of showing the purchased item, which is the ‘Show Purchased’ option when the player is in the store.
+Besides, the player also can sell items.
+Behind the UI, this selling item feature is accomplished by deleting the node of the item purchased.
+This is vital so that the player can have options to buy other items that are more beneficial to the run.

+3. The feature of Inventory.
+The player’s inventory is essentially a Linked List that contains 3 nodes, Weapon, Armor, and Shoes.
+When the player acquires a new item, the values of the node, like the name, and the value, is updated.
+Showing inventory is also achieved by traversing the Linked List.
+This is vital because this Linked List allows player to have a working inventory.

 > GAMEPLAY

 1. Choose your own `path`.